Newcastle Fund Round 9 - Now Closed

-All Projects must also evidence that they will be delivered from a local base within the Newcastle area and can deliver good outcomes for people, efficiently, and on the basis of a good understanding of need.
+All projects must evidence that they will be delivered from a local base within Newcastle area and can deliver good outcomes for people, efficiently, and on the basis of a good understanding of need.

-For further details on the priorities and eligibility guidance, please see Newcastle Fund round 7 guidance notes (pdf, 47.56kb)
+For further details on the priorities and eligibility guidance, please see Newcastle Fund Round 8 guidance notes.

 Applicants can apply for funding for 1, 2 or 3 years from April 2019.
 If your project is longer than 12 months then the need for longer-term funding must be clearly demonstrated, through a multi-year programme of activity, incorporating evidence of improvements and reduced costs in the second year.